 How to Make Healthy Oatmeal Muffins

 To make these healthy oatmeal muffins, simply add all the ingredients to a large mixing bowl and stir until just combined.
+Here’s an overview of the process:

 Most of the sweetness in these healthy oatmeal muffins comes from the sugar-free pancake syrup.
 If you want to use real maple syrup, feel free, but the oatmeal muffins won’t be as skinny since real syrup is packed with calories.
+You can also try using honey or maple syrup for natural sweetness.

 No, rolled oats (aka old-fashioned oats) are a must.
-Instant or quick cooking oats are more finely ground and act more like flour.
+Instant or quick oats are more finely ground and act more like flour.
 Using instant oats would result in super dry muffins.

 Pin This Recipe